 This episode of NOW with Bill Moyers brought a story of unspeakable tragedy and a painful search for justice.
 It introduced Mary, a young girl in South Africa who was raped repeatedly by her step-father and infected with HIV as a result.
 And she wasn’t alone — tens of thousands of young girls have been attacked in their homes and on the streets, often by men who believed sex with a virgin can cure AIDS.
 The horror was only made worse by a South African government that witheld the drugs that could save these young lives.

 Journalist Jamila Paksima traveled to South Africa to look for answers.
 And Archbishop Desmond Tutu, recipient of the 1984 Nobel Peace Prize, talked to Bill Moyers about the desperate situation in South Africa: “I have said that we are facing a kind of new apartheid, and that we had a particular kind of commitment in the struggle against apartheid.
 And I’ve said, let’s invoke that same spirit in face of this massive, massive challenge.”
-You can access the original Web page for this program at the archived NOW with Bill Moyers website.

 BILL MOYERS: Welcome to NOW.
 This week, we bring you a story of unspeakable tragedy and a painful search for justice.